Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

 Next, we need to configure the installation process as well as XAP.
 This is done via the `xap-cloud.yaml` file.

-Bellow is the configuration file with the default values set.
+Bellow is the configuration file with the default values:

 ```bash
 # mandatory properties